botpress/v12/docs/docs/building-chatbots/memory-&-data-persistence/flow-memory.md

 - `temp` memory is only kept for the duration of the flow.
 - `bot` memory is the same value for all users of the same chatbot.

-## Common Use Case

 Most of the time, you will rely on the `user` and `temp` type of memory.
-The `temp` memory is only alive for the duration of a flow.

 ## Setting and Accessing Variables

-Variables can be set up or declared using the **Set Variable** action (see the [Dialog Memory](#dialog-memory) section below) or code.
+Use the **Set Variable** action (see the [Dialog Memory](#dialog-memory) section below) or code to set up or declare variables.
 When using the **Set Variable** action dialog, the variable is set up and assigned a value.

 :::note
-In code, the variable is declared simply by using it.
+In code, the variable is declared when you use it.
 :::

 As with system parameters (see [System Parameters](#system-parameter) section), variables can be accessed in the flow builder and the **Set Variable** dialog by bracketing the variables with double curly brackets (such as `{{temp.user_name}}`).

 :::note
-In code or raw expressions, the reference to the variable would not need the double curly brackets.
+In code or raw expressions, the reference to the variable doesn't need the double curly brackets.
 :::

 For example, your chatbot would reference the variable as: